spectrocloud/terraform-provider-spectrocloud/docs/resources/cluster_maas.md

 ### Optional

 - `apply_setting` (String) The setting to apply the cluster profile. `DownloadAndInstall` will download and install packs in one action. `DownloadAndInstallLater` will only download artifact and postpone install for later.
 Default value is `DownloadAndInstall`.
-- `approve_system_repave` (Boolean) To authorize the cluster repave, set the value to true for approval and false to decline.
-Default value is `false`.
 - `backup_policy` (Block List, Max: 1) The backup policy for the cluster.
 If not specified, no backups will be taken. (see [below for nested schema](#nestedblock--backup_policy))
 - `cloud_account_id` (String) ID of the Maas cloud account used for the cluster.
 This cloud account must be of type `maas`.
 - `cluster_meta_attribute` (String) `cluster_meta_attribute` can be used to set additional cluster metadata information, eg `{'nic_name': 'test', 'env': 'stage'}`